-The YWCA’s Camp Westwind has been changing the lives of youth and families for over 75 years.
-Camp Westwind fosters essential life skills such as confidence, respect and social awareness.
-The programs comprise multiple camp sessions that have been designed to appeal to both youth and families.
+Camp Westwind has been changing the lives of youth and families for over 75 years.
+The YWCA provides scholarships to low-income youth so that they may experience the magic of Camp Westwind and foster essential life skills such as confidence, respect and social awareness.
+Scholarships are available for all camp sessions.

 domestic violence services